A will typically accomplishes three primary things:

-If property executed, a Will remains effective until it is changed or revoked.
+If properly executed, a will remains effective until it is changed or revoked.

-Contact me and I can assist you in determining the best options for your situation.
+Contact me online and I can assist you in determining the best options for your situation.